 At the present time, I do not have them available.
 You can however apply for funding with councils, colleges, universities or organisations who have a Gaelic Language Plan in place and support those interested in Learning Gaelic.
 Any news on new funding becoming available for my courses in agreement with an organisation will be posted on the website.

 Can I reserve a place without paying?

 No. The waiting list for students waiting to start taught courses is too long to reserve spaces.
 As soon as the invoice is sent out, your place will be booked until payment is received in line with payment terms.
-If not paid by the due date, your place will be given to someone else.
+If not paid by a week after the due date, your place will be given to someone else.

 Can I put my name on a waiting list?

 Occasionally I will open a waiting list for a course or an event but normally registration for taught courses will only be possible once registration opens for a specific month/course.